Pandya-Mihir/Pandya-Mihir/README.md

-- 👋 Hi, I’m @Pandya-Mihir
+- 👋 Hi, I’m Mihir Pandya.
-- 👀 I’m interested in c++,java,js
+- 👀 I’m interested in c++,java and js.
-- 🌱 I’m currently learning js and
+- 🌱 I’m currently learning java script.
-- 💞️ I’m looking to collaborate on i still dont know
-- 📫 reach me using my instagram id:- mihir.289
+- 📫 reach me using my instagram id:- mihir.289.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact:

 <!---
 Pandya-Mihir/Pandya-Mihir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.